-At Week 16, patients in the bimekizumab group had a greater LS mean reduction (reductions reflect improvement in physical function) from baseline in BASFI score compared with patients in the placebo group which worsened (LS means, -1.9 vs. -1.0 for bimekizumab vs. placebo).
+At week 16, patients in the bimekizumab group had a greater LS mean reduction (reductions reflect improvement in physical function) from baseline in BASFI score compared with patients in the placebo group which worsened (LS means, -1.9 versus -1.0 for bimekizumab versus placebo).
 An estimated median MID of 1.1 points (range = 1.0 to 1.4) was identified in the literature.
-The difference in LS means between treatment groups was -1.1 (95% CI, -1.5 to -0.6; P<0.001) in favour of bimekizumab.
-The clinical expert consulted by CADTH suggested a MID of 1 point for between group difference.
-Generally, the treatment effects of bimekizumab on the BASFI were observed at Weeks 24, 36, and 52.
+The difference in LS means between treatment groups was -1.1 (95% CI, -1.5 to -0.6; P < 0.001) in favour of bimekizumab.
+The clinical expert consulted by CADTH suggested a MID of 1 point for between-group difference.
+Generally, the treatment effects of bimekizumab on the BASFI were observed at week 24, 36, and 52.

-Nocturnal Spinal Pain (based on numeric rating scale)
+Nocturnal Spinal Pain (Based on NRS)

-At Week 16, patients in the bimekizumab group had a greater LS mean reduction (reductions reflect improvement) from baseline in NSP (based on NRS) score compared with patients in the placebo group which worsened (LS means, -3.2 vs. -1.7 for bimekizumab vs. placebo).
+At week 16, patients in the bimekizumab group had a greater LS mean reduction (reductions reflect improvement) from baseline in NSP (based on NRS) score compared with patients in the placebo group which worsened (LS means, -3.2 versus -1.7 for bimekizumab versus placebo).
 An estimated median MID of 1.5 points (range = 1.1 to 2.3) was identified in the literature.
-The difference in LS means between treatment groups was -1.5 (95% CI, -2.0 to -1.0; P<0.001) in favour of bimekizumab.
-The clinical expert consulted by CADTH identified a MID of 1 point for between group difference.
-Generally, the treatment effects of bimekizumab on the NSP were observed at Weeks 24, 36, and 52.
+The difference in LS means between treatment groups was -1.5 (95% CI, -2.0 to -1.0; P < 0.001) in favour of bimekizumab.
+The clinical expert consulted by CADTH identified a MID of 1 point for between-group difference.
+Generally, the treatment effects of bimekizumab on the NSP were observed at week 24, 36, and 52.

-Enthesitis-free State Based on The Maastricht Ankylosing Spondylitis Enthesitis Score in Patients with Enthesitis at Baseline
+Enthesitis-free State Based on The MASES in Patients with Enthesitis at Baseline

-At Week 16 of the double-blind treatment period, patients with enthesitis at baseline in the bimekizumab group reported a higher adjusted enthesitis-free rate compared with those in the placebo group (43.8% vs. 23.9% for bimekizumab vs. placebo; between group difference: 19.8%; 95% CI, 6.3% to 33.4%).
+At week 16 of the double-blind treatment period, patients with enthesitis at baseline in the bimekizumab group reported a higher adjusted enthesitis-free rate compared with those in the placebo group (43.8% versus 23.9% for bimekizumab versus placebo; between-group difference: 19.8%; 95% CI, 6.3% to 33.4%).
 This corresponded to an OR of 2.47 (95% CI, 1.30 to 4.68) in favour of bimekizumab.
-No estimate of a between group MID was identified by CADTH, but clinical expert input suggested a 15% difference would be clinically important, therefore, the absolute difference between groups was clinically important.
-Generally, the treatment effects of bimekizumab on the enthesitis-free rate were observed at Weeks 24 and 52.
+No estimate of a between-group MID was identified by CADTH, but clinical expert input suggested a 15% difference would be clinically important, therefore, the absolute difference between groups was clinically important.
+Generally, the treatment effects of bimekizumab on the enthesitis-free rate were observed at week 24 and 52.
 The enthesitis-free state outcome was not controlled for type I error rate and thus these data should be interpreted as supportive evidence only.